funkyHat/cloudify-dev/scripts/README.md

 ```

 The script will open ports `80`, `443`, and `5761` and forward those ports from your host to the container ("publish" them, in docker's terms).
-It will also open port `22` but only locally, so you will need to use the docker local IP address to SSH in to the container.
+It will also open port `22` but only locally, so you will need to use the docker local IP address to SSH in to the container
+(this is printed just before the script finishes, or it can be found by running `docker inspect ${container_name} | grep IPAddress`).

 Your `id_rsa` key (or another key that you provided, see `python dockerify.py --help`) will allow you to SSH in to the `root` account in the container, or you can use any docker commands you are comfortable with.